IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

 `expgroupname` can be found in score group detail page.
 ![drawing](/img/apm_8.7/hpu_model_ws_notebook_expgroupname.png){ width=50% height=50% }

-2\.
-Here is a code example for debugging on a certain score group.
+2. Here is a code example for debugging on a certain score group.
 ```
 import os
 os.environ['maximo_context'] = '{"maximoUrl":"https://<health/manage host>/maximo/","maximoApiKey":"**************","expgroupname":"1033"}'
 ```

-3\.
-Code example for debugging on an individule asset.
+3. Code example for debugging on an individule asset.
 ```
 import os
 os.environ['maximo_context'] = '{"maximoUrl":"https://<health/manage host>/maximo/","maximoApiKey":"**************","expgroupname":"1033","siteid":"***","assetnum":"***"}'
 ```
 ![drawing](/img/apm_8.7/hpu_model_ws_notebook_debug.png)

-4\.
-Click `Run` to run cell by cell or restart the kernel run the whole notebook.
+4. Click `Run` to run cell by cell or restart the kernel run the whole notebook.
 ![drawing](/img/apm_8.7/hpu_model_ws_notebook_run.png)

 !!! note
     When debugging in notebook directly, do not save as latest version, since it's hardcoded.
 You should instead get those inputs from Health.

-Congratulation you learned about the Substation Transformer Models included with Health and Predict - Utilities (HPU).
-and create a Score Groups.
-You also can now modify and debug the model notebooks.
+Congratulation you learned about the Substation Transformer Models included with Health and Predict - Utilities (HPU) and create a Score Groups.
+You also can now modify, schedule and debug the model notebooks.